plae-tljg/PIKE-RAG_Verbose/README.md

 3. I make some changes to the ircot workflow, you can see in commit since my small model of `Qwen2.5-7B` seems to answer directly without CoT and continuous retrievel of chunks.
 I modified the prompt so that it defaults to higher round of reasoning, change it if you dont like it.

 PS. you can look at `docs/changed_verbose` to see many of my verbose experiemnt result, but they arr AI generated, not very structured.

-## Some useful testing data

-My earthquakes data and those intermediates (like chunks, chroma-db, ...) are provided in this repository directly.
-In case it cannot be git pushed, you can checkout the `data_earthquakes_bak.zip` directly, it contains allmy intermediate data and initial documents for your easy start.